The Student’s Guide to Nutrition

 Fortunately, schools have started offering healthier choices than they did in previous decades.
-Today, most colleges and universities recognize that their students have diverse dietary needs and offer a range of traditional, vegetarian, and vegan offerings.
+Today, most colleges and universities recognize that their students have diverse dietary needs and offer an array of traditional, vegetarian, and vegan offerings.

 Whether your school is a small liberal arts college or a large state university, your meal plan offering is likely facilitated through a traditional college staple: the all-you-can-eat dining hall.

 Dorm Room Cooking

 Typically, new college students find themselves sharing space with a relative stranger.
-This arrangement usually means you'll be sharing a compact refrigerator, a microwave and, if you're lucky, a couple of shelves to hold food.
+This arrangement usually means you'll be sharing a compact refrigerator, a microwave and, if you're lucky, a couple shelves to hold food.

-You can store a variety of healthy food at room temperature, including fruits, some vegetables, and snacks.
+You can store a variety of healthy food at room temperature, including fruits, some vegetables, and packaged snacks.
 A basic shopping list for the dorm might look like this:

 |Fruits and Veggies||Everything Else|

-|Bagged salad greens||Single-serve greek yogurt|
+|Bagged salad greens||Single-serve Greek yogurt|

 |Fruit of choice||Milk|

-|Diced celery, carrots, onions or zucchini (fresh or bagged and pre-cut)||Whole-grain cereal|
+|Diced celery, carrots, onions, or zucchini (fresh or bagged and pre-cut)||Whole-grain cereal|

 |Dried fruit||Single-serve minute brown rice|